 Don’t you twirl around as soon as your hair is curled?
 Isn’t that completely normal?

-After each section is complete, I sprayed a light mist of BTZ Final Take Hair Spray, which is a flexible hold spray and adds a bit of shine.
-At the very end I applied a bit more BTZ Smoothing And Finishing Cream with my hands, lightly breaking up the curls.
-They’ll calm down a bit throughout the day (and a quick brush out will soften them), but they last 2 days and the curls are smoother than when I use a curling iron.
+After each section is complete, I sprayed a light mist of a flexible hold spray.
+The curls will calm down a bit throughout the day (and a quick brush out will soften them), but they last 2 days and the curls are smoother than when I use a curling iron.
 Just the look I was going for!
 It’s perfect for a holiday party or having family over.